Unathi-Skosana/hyperentangled-photons-masters-experiment/README.md

 <br />

-Furthermore, I extended the API, to allow the GUI change some of the settings on the motors such as home positioning, velocity, jogging step size, etc:
+Furthermore, I extended the API, to allow the GUI to change some of the settings on the motors such as home positioning, velocity, jogging step size, etc:

 <div>
   <img style="border: 0.1rem solid;" width="45%" height="100%" alt="Schematic of flowchart" src="./assets/parameters.jpg" />